navery-dev/PythonProjects/README.md

 Learn about the keyboard buffer

 **Project 26 - Fibonacci**
-Practice mathematical sequences and recursion
+Implement a rudimentary mathematics algorithm

 **Project 27 - Fish Tank**
-Work with animation and ASCII art
+Use screen coordinates, text colors, and data structures

 **Project 28 - Flooder**
-Practice with flood fill algorithms
+Implement the flood fill algorithm

 **Project 29 - Forest Fire Sim**
-Work with 2D grids and simulation
+Create a simulation with adjustable parameters

 **Project 30 - Four in a Row**
-Practice game logic and 2D lists
+Create a data structure that mimics gravity

 **Project 31 - Guess the Number**
-Practice with random numbers and user input validation
+Program basic concepts for beginners

 **Project 32 - Gullible**
-Learn about string methods and user interaction
+Use input validation and loops

 **Project 33 - Hacking Minigame**
-Work with string manipulation and pattern matching
+Add cosmetic features to make a basic game more interesting

-**Project 34 - Hangman & Guillotine**
+**Project 34 - Hangman and Guillotine**
-Practice string manipulation and game state
+Use string manipulation and ASCII art

 **Project 35 - Hex Grid**
-Work with coordinate systems and patterns
+Use loops to make repeating text patterns

 **Project 36 - Hourglass**
-Practice animation and timing
+Simulate gravity and use collision detection

 **Project 37 - Hungry Robots**
-Work with coordinate systems and collision detection
+Create a simple AI for robot movements

 **Project 38 - J'Accuse!**
-Practice text parsing and game logic
+Use data structures to generate relationships between suspects, places, and item clues

 **Project 39 - Langton's Ant**
-Work with cellular automata and direction changes
+Explore how simple rules create complex graphical patterns

 **Project 40 - Leetspeak**
-Practice string replacement and character mapping
+Use text parsing and string manipulation

 **Project 41 - Lucky Stars**
-Work with random animation and ASCII art
+Practice ASCII art and probability

 **Project 42 - Magic Fortune Ball**
-Practice random selection and user interaction
+Add cosmetic features to make basic text appear more interesting

 **Project 43 - Mancala**
-Work with game logic and list manipulation
+Use ASCII art and string templates to draw a board game

 **Project 44 - Maze Runner 2D**
-Practice pathfinding and 2D navigation
+Read maze data from text files

 **Project 45 - Maze Runner 3D**
-Work with 3D coordinate systems
+Modify multiline strings to display a 3D view

-**Project 46 - Million Dice Statistics**
+**Project 46 - Million Dice Roll Statistics Simulator**
-Practice statistical analysis and large datasets
+Learn how computers crunch large quantities of numbers

 **Project 47 - Mondrian Art Generator**
-Work with procedural generation and graphics
+Implement an art-generating algorithm

-**Project 48 - Monty Hall**
+**Project 48 - Monty Hall Problem**
-Practice probability simulation
+Examine probability with ASCII-art goats

 **Project 49 - Multiplication Table**
-Work with nested loops and formatting
+Practice spacing text

-**Project 50 - Ninety Nine Bottles**
+**Project 50 - Ninety-Nine Bottles**
-Practice string formatting and loops
+Use loops and string templates to produce text

-**Project 51 - niNety nniinE BoOttels**
+**Project 51 - niNety-nniinE BoOttels**
-Work with text corruption and random changes
+Manipulate strings to introduce distortions

-**Project 52 - Numeral Systems**
+**Project 52 - Numeral Systems Counters**
-Practice number base conversion
+Use Python's number conversion functions

 **Project 53 - Periodic Table of the Elements**
-Work with data structures and search
+Parse CSV files to load data into a program

 **Project 54 - Pig Latin**
-Practice string manipulation and language rules
+Use text parsing and string manipulation

 **Project 55 - Powerball Lottery**
-Work with random number generation and probability
+Explore probability using random numbers

 **Project 56 - Prime Numbers**
-Practice mathematical algorithms
+Learn math concepts and use Python's math module

 **Project 57 - Progress Bar**
-Work with text animation and formatting
+Use the backspace-printing technique to create animations

 **Project 58 - Rainbow**
-Practice color and text effects
+Create animation for beginners

 **Project 59 - Rock Paper Scissors**
-Work with game logic and user input
+Implement basic game rules as a program

 **Project 60 - Rock Paper Scissors (Always-Win Version)**
-Practice conditional logic and cheating algorithms
+Create the illusion of randomness in a program

-**Project 61 - ROT 13 Cipher**
+**Project 61 - ROT13 Cipher**
-Work with character shifting and encryption
+Convert between letters and numbers to perform math on text

 **Project 62 - Rotating Cube**
-Practice 3D graphics and mathematics
+Learn 3D rotation and line drawing algorithms

 **Project 63 - Royal Game of Ur**
-Work with ancient game rules and AI
+Use ASCII art and string templates to draw a board game

 **Project 64 - Seven-Segment Display Module**
-Practice ASCII art and number display
+Create modules for use in other programs

 **Project 65 - Shining Carpet**
-Work with pattern generation and animation
+Use loops to make repeating text patterns

 **Project 66 - Simple Substitution Cipher**
-Practice encryption and key generation
+Perform intermediate math on text

 **Project 67 - Sine Message**
-Work with mathematical functions and text effects
+Use a trigonometry function for animation

 **Project 68 - Sliding Tile Puzzle**
-Practice puzzle logic and 2D list manipulation
+Employ a data structure to reflect the state of a game board

 **Project 69 - Snail Race**
-Work with animation and random movement
+Calculate spacing for ASCII art snails

 **Project 70 - Soroban Japanese Abacus**
-Practice mathematical simulation
+Use string templates to create an ASCII-art counting tool

 **Project 71 - Sound Mimic**
-Work with sequence memory and user input
+Play sound files from a Python program

 **Project 72 - sPoNgEcAsE**
-Practice string case manipulation
+Change the casing of letters in strings

 **Project 73 - Sudoku Puzzle**
-Work with constraint satisfaction and game logic
+Model a puzzle with a data structure

-**Project 74 - Text To Speech Talker**
+**Project 74 - Text-to-Speech Talker**
-Practice text processing and system integration
+Use your operating system's text-to-speech engine

 **Project 75 - Three-Card Monte**
-Work with card shuffling and probability
+Manipulate a data structure based on random movements

 **Project 76 - Tic-Tac-Toe**
-Practice game logic and AI opponents
+Create a data structure and helper functions

-**Project 77 - Tower of Hanoi Puzzle**
+**Project 77 - Tower of Hanoi**
-Work with recursion and mathematical puzzles
+Use stack data structures to simulate a puzzle state

 **Project 78 - Trick Questions**
-Practice user interaction and string manipulation
+Parse the user's text to recognize keywords

-**Project 79 - Twenty Forty Eight**
+**Project 79 - Twenty Forty-Eight**
-Work with grid-based game logic
+Simulate gravity to make tiles "fall" in arbitrary directions

 **Project 80 - Vigenère Cipher**
-Practice advanced encryption techniques
+Perform more advanced math on text

 **Project 81 - Water Bucket Puzzle**
-Work with puzzle logic and mathematical thinking
+Use string templates to generate ASCII art

 ---

 *This repository serves as my personal coding practice space, building upon the foundation provided by the book while adding my own creative touches.
-In addition, by hosting my practice through Github, I am using this opportunity to practice git*
+In addition, by hosting my practice through Github, I am using this opportunity to learn git*